gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, the Gradle team added a new chapter in the user guide documenting the [Provider API](userguide/lazy_configuration.html).

+### Provider API improvements

+A convenience for dealing with sets has been added.
+TBD - link to API

 ### Faster C/C++ compilation and builds

 #### Build Cache Support